syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/risk-assessment/2016-04-04-about-risks.md

 #### Aware of all the risks?

 Imagine you have an accident with one of your machines?
 An employee exposed to hazardous substances?
 Somebody is unable to work?
-This will cause production to halt or a reduction of personal.
+This will cause production to halt or a reduction of staff.
 Then there are still the costs for repairs and healthcare.
 Not to mention the danger to your reputation.
 These are substantial risks.

 <a href="#define-and-tackle" class="pat-scroll icon-right-open pat-button">You need to do a Risk Assessment…</a>